Genii Magazine Article (5mb PDF)

 Jim has been recognized for this writing and research on the history and technology of stage magic.
 His 2003 book, Hiding the Elephant, is a cultural history of magicians, their technology and their backstage battles.
 The book was a Los Angeles Times bestseller.
 Publisher’s Weekly wrote that Hiding the Elephant was "a find."
 Author Glen David Gold called the book "simply the finest, best-told, most graceful history of the Golden Age of magic I've ever read... a terrific yarn that will make novelists jealous."
 Magician Teller, of Penn and Teller, reviewed it in the New York Times and called it "a loving celebration," and concluded, "no author has ever better conveyed magic's joys, terrors and longings."
 Hiding the Elephant was published by Carroll and Graf in New York.

 His 2008 book was a biography of the American writer and compiler of unusual phenomena, Charles Fort.
 The book, Charles Fort, the Man Who Invented the Supernatural, was published by Tarcher / Penguin.
+Other books include The Last Greatest Magician in the World, a biography of Howard Thurston, and Who Was Dracula?, a historical exploration of the origins of the famous vampire story.
+Both were published by Penguin.

 Jim is especially proud to be one of the organizers of the Los Angeles Conference on Magic History, which has been hailed for its prestigious and informative programs.
 For many years, the Conference has featured unique recreations of amazing historical illusions, including effects from Guy Jarrett, David Devant, John Nevil Maskelyne, Professor John Henry Pepper, and Dr. Samuel Cox Hooker.